-5. Check in and repeat
+5. Check-in and repeat

 It’s important to check in on your intentional savings and spending on a fairly regular basis.
 Dan Ariely recommends once a month to create a habit of it.
-Ultimately, this is about creating positive money habits and being more conscious about the opportunity costs when it comes to spending and ensuring you are intentionally saving to help you achieve your goals.
+Ultimately, this is about creating positive money habits and being more conscious about the opportunity costs when it comes to spending, and ensuring you are intentionally saving to help you achieve your goals.

-- Intentional saving and spending is hard.
+- Intentional saving and spending are hard.

 - Set up systems to help you save to achieve your goals.

-- Don’t just do this as a once off, repeat until it becomes a habit.
+- Don’t just do this as a once-off, repeat until it becomes a habit.

 Written by Irit Harris.
 Irit is the founder of F-Empowered, a platform to financially empower employees to achieve their money goals through proven financial fitness programs.
-Aside from being an infinite learner (over 10 years in banking, MBA, Diploma of Finance, accreditation to give general advice on banking and insurance products), Irit is a mum to two beautiful kids, wife to the incredibly supportive Josh, and lover of travel, yoga and jogging.
+Aside from being an infinite learner (over 10 years in banking, MBA, Diploma of Finance, accreditation to give general advice on banking and insurance products), Irit is a mum to two beautiful kids, wife to the incredibly supportive Josh, and lover of travel, yoga, and jogging.
 Follow F-Empowered on Facebook and Instagram.